This page shows how to create a Kubernetes Service object that provides load-balanced access to an application running in a cluster.

 kubectl expose rs <your-replica-set-name> --type="LoadBalancer" --name="example-service"

-is the name of your replica set.
+where <your-replica-set-name> is the name of your replica set.

 Display the IP addresses for your service: